DamoM73/space-rescue-tutorials/_build/html/_sources/02_setup.md.txt

 ## Make first commit and push

-1. Change the text in README.md to:
+1. Change the text in README.md to the text below and then save it:

 ```
 # SPACE RESCUE